tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 things from memory.
 For pointers it was quite common to start their values with null, indicating that they do not currently point to a valid space in memory.

 Last we have undefined.
-If you look at the `third` variable, you see it actually is missing an assignment operator (`=`).
+If you look at the `third` variable, we see it actually is missing an assignment operator (`=`).
 Programming languages allow us to define variables without giving them a value immediately.
 This is due to the nature of variables having the potential to be changed frequently.
-If something in TS/JS is declared but does not have a value assigned to it, then it will return undefined if accessed to be read.
+If something in TS/JS is declared but does not have a value assigned to it, then it will return undefined if accessed to be read before it is assigned another value.
 You will also encounter undefined if you try to access an object key that does not exist on the current object.
 Undefined is a practical type.
 C actually does not explicitly have a type for this, but the variables would still be said to be undefined.
 This variable would also most likely not occur, due to not having much need for a value that can only be undefined.
 So it is commonly in a union with another type as well.